ajkr195/springbootrocks/README.md

 # New version is here with these features:

-Spring boot 3.4.2, Spring Data JPA, Spring Data REST, Spring Security, Bootstrap 5, RemixIcons, Server side Search and pagination.
+Spring boot 3.4.2, Spring Data JPA, Spring Data REST, Spring Security, Bootstrap 5, SweetAlert2, RemixIcons, Server side Search and pagination and sorting.

 # How to setup: